-We quote our jobs by the property not per foot.
-200 feet of curbing as one continuous run is less hand finishing work than 200 feet of curbing spread amongst 6 or 7 areas, tree rings etc. on the same property.
-Accordingly we will quote continuous runs on flat new builds less than those that require sod cut and several 'stops and starts'.
+We quote by the property not per foot.
+200 feet of curbing as one continuous run requires less hand finishing work than 200 feet of curbing spread amongst many areas, tree rings, front/back yard etc. on the same property.
+Accordingly we will quote continuous runs on flat new builds less than those that require sod preparation and several 'stops and starts'.
+If you're looking for the 'cheapest' price in town we may not be the company for you.

 Your prices seem slightly higher than your competitors.